WeblateOrg/weblate/docs/admin/upgrade.rst

 .. note::

-    It is recommended to perform a full database backup prior to upgrade so that you can roll back the database in case upgrade fails.
+    It is recommended to perform a full database backup prior to upgrade so that you can roll back the database in case upgrade fails, see :doc:`admin/backup`.

 1. Upgrade configuration file, refer to :file:`settings_example.py` or :ref:`version-specific-instructions` for needed steps.